vikki-xiaohua/RabbitMQ-series-publish-subscribe/README.md

-1, It seems the give FX data APIs are just plain APIs and no advanced usage of these APIs, like Websocket, or Long pool, which can be used for real-time data transfer.
+1, It seems the given FX data APIs are just plain APIs and no advanced usage of them, like Websocket, or Long pool, which can be used for real-time data transfer.

-So I decided to use scheduled jobs requesting the realtime API with a list of interested currency pairs (*The FX rates of interest are AUDUSD, AUDNZD, AUDHKD, AUDKRW and AUDJPY*) at a fixed rate, as well as providing a controller to be used for accepting a **currency_pair** (e.g. EUR)as the request parameter to monitor the FX REST End Point for changes
+So I decided to use scheduled jobs requesting the real-time API with a list of interested currency pairs (*The FX rates of interest are AUDUSD, AUDNZD, AUDHKD, AUDKRW and AUDJPY*) at a fixed rate, as well as providing a controller to be used for accepting a **currency_pair** (e.g. EUR)as the request parameter to monitor the FX REST End Point for changes

-2, Though usually a separate service(like Redis cluster) as a store/cache layer is beneficial for the whole system availability and maintainability, i.e. Data service and business service separated.
-And even your business servers are down, the data is still persistent.
+2, Though usually, a separate service(like Redis cluster) as a store/cache layer is beneficial for the whole system availability and maintainability, i.e. Data service and business service separated, and even your business servers are down, the data is still persistent.

-For a demo purpose, a simple inbuilt classes like ConcurrentHashMap is enough, but as an open-source distributed In-memory data store, Hazelcast now is popular, so I feel it worths a try.
+For a demo purpose, simple inbuilt classes like ConcurrentHashMap is enough, but as an open-source distributed In-memory data store, Hazelcast now is popular, so I feel it worths a try.

-> Hazelcast is used for caching objects from third party APIs, as well as for caching messgeIds received from rabbitMQ to prevent potential duplicate comsuming.
+> Hazelcast is used for caching objects from third-party APIs, as well as for caching messageIds received from rabbitMQ to prevent potential duplicate consumption.
+> Use Hazelcast as a database for data you can recover or ignore if lost.
+Hz gives you many tools to recover the data: [MapStore](https://docs.hazelcast.com/imdg/4.2/data-structures/map.html#loading-and-storing-persistent-data), [Connectors](https://jet-start.sh/docs/api/sources-sinks).
+I wouldn’t recommend using it when you need strong durability (as in “ACID” database), e.g. for a long-term storage.